nx-lr/protea/readme.md

 #### Double-quoted (Escaped) Strings

-Terminal symbol in the grammar: `EscStrLit`.
+Terminal symbol in the grammar: `DoubleQuoteStringLit`.
 Escaped string literals are delimited using matching double quotes, and can contain the following escape sequences:

 | Escape Sequence      | Meaning                                                                      |
 | -------------------- | ---------------------------------------------------------------------------- |